charon25/Brainfuck2Python/README.md

 Additional arguments can be used :
  - `-l` (or `--arraylength`) : set the length of the array used by the program.
 Default value is 30000.
- - `-s` (or `--cellsize`) : set the size (in bits) of each cell of the array.
+ - `-s` (or `--cellsize`) : set the size (in bytes) of each cell of the array.
 Can be any integer, does not need to be a power of 2.
 Default value is 8.
  - `-i` (or `--indentation`) : set the size (in spaces) of indentation to use for the Python code.
 Default value is 4.
  - `-o` (or `--outputpath`) : set the path of the file containing the Python code.
 Default value is BF file path with a `.py` extension.